 Independent Public Relations Practitioners Tackle Crisis Communications

-Bakewell, current chair of the national IPA Section of the Public Relations Society of America, founded Bakewell Public Relations in 2013.
+Bakewell, immediate past chair of the national IPA Section of the Public Relations Society of America, founded Bakewell Public Relations in 2013.

 As the coronavirus pandemic hit, many organizations reached out to professional communicators for help in navigating the delivery of COVID-19 messages.
 Quite often, due to the economic downturn and layoffs, these organizations have turned to independent practitioners.